matthewwithanm/httpplease.js/README.md

   .use(anotherPlugin);
 ```

-In order to keep your builds as small as possible, no plugins are enabled by
+In order to keep your builds as small as possible, **most plugins aren't enabled
-default.
+by default**.
+(See the table above.)

 #### Custom Plugins